Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

-\paragraph{Video recordings of AR spectator views.} For each session, a researcher holds an iPad with a spectator view, which shows the third-person perspective of player behaviors with augmented views of game content (see Figure ~\ref{fig:spectator}).
+For the in-the-wild observations and post-play interviews, two types of video recordings were collected: AR spectator views and interview recordings.
+For each session, a researcher held an iPad with a spectator view, which shows the third-person perspective of player behaviors with augmented views of game content (see Fig.~\ref{fig:spectator}).
 In total, we collected 265 minutes of recordings of players' behavior data.

-\paragraph{Interview recordings with players and spectators.} We collected a total number of 88 minutes of post-play interview video (see Table~\ref{tab:datadesktop}).
+In addition, we collected a total number of 88 minutes of post-play interview video, as detailed in Fig.~\ref{fig:datawild}.

 The contextual nature of these interviews allowed us to capture situated, embodied reflections in the moment, while the prepared questions list ensured consistency across sessions.
-Due to the fast-paced and public setting, especially in high-traffic environments like Expo (S2), Urban Parks (S3), and Public Transportation Buildings (S4), most participants only had a limited window for interaction, resulting in short interview durations (typically 2–4 minutes).
+Due to the fast-paced and public setting, especially in high-traffic environments like Expo (S2), Urban Parks (S3), and Public Buildings (S4), most participants only had a limited window for interaction, resulting in short interview durations (typically 2--4 minutes).
 Some participants who had consented to participate ultimately declined the interview due to time sensitivity or discomfort with extended conversation in public.
 We respected these preferences and included only the data of those who voluntarily continued.
 This pragmatic approach ensured ethical engagement while still allowing for the collection of rich, immediate feedback from diverse real-world contexts.

 Over the study period, 65 individuals played the game across all sessions, of whom 32 volunteered for post-play interviews.
-These participants (labeled P1–P32 for those interviewed, and P33–P65 for additional players, who is not voluteered for post-play interviews) represented a broad demographic spectrum.
+These participants (labeled P1--P32 for those interviewed, and P33--P65 for additional players, who did not participate in the post-play interviews) represented a broad demographic spectrum.
 The video data indicated a roughly balanced gender mix and a wide range of ages (teens with parents present, college students, adults, and a few seniors) and ethnic backgrounds.